Navigation

 What is the APPLE Training Institute?

-The goal of the APPLE Training Institute is to assist colleges in applying UVA's comprehensive APPLE model to their campus environment.
+The goal of the APPLE Training Institute is to assist colleges in applying UVA's comprehensive APPLE model for substance misuse prevention to their campus environment.
 Over the course of a weekend, student-athletes and administrators create an institution-specific action plan to prevent student-athlete substance misuse and promote health and wellness.

 The APPLE Training Institute offers teams of student-athletes, coaches, athletic trainers, administrators, and substance misuse prevention specialists an opportunity to evaluate the environment within their athletics departments and develop specific actions plan to enhance prevention efforts.
 Since 1992, nearly 60% of all NCAA member institutions have attended one of the annual conferences.